 Contrast basically means difference.
 In photography, contrast refers to the difference between the existing tones of a photograph.
 This difference can be between color or light.
 There are different types of contrast and all of them work differently in an image.

-One of the most basic criterias of doing photography is to understand how contrast works in visuals.
+One of the most basic criteria of doing photography is to understand how contrast works in visuals.
 Without this, one won’t be able to imply the creative styles on his/her photographs.
 To define the genre, to create meaning, there is no alternative to having a good knowledge of contrast in photography.

-How does Contrast Work in Photography?
+How Does Contrast Work in Photography?

 Contrast creates a difference between highlight and dark areas.
 By doing so, it changes the meaning of the photograph.
 When the difference is vivid, it makes the image more loud.
 On the other hand, when the difference is not that vivid, it makes the photograph calm.

 This is because when the difference between light and dark areas is high, then it brings out more light and more dark in the image.
 So, the image shows up with bold vibes.
-Same goes for low contrast images.
+Same goes for low-contrast images.
 They have more midtones.
-Because of that, low contrast images mute the vivid areas and make the images calm.
+Because of that, low-contrast images mute the vivid areas and make the images calm.

 Types of Contrast in Photography